Skip to content

 Communication Compliance policies identify content in AI agent conversations that requires supervisory review based on:

-• Regulatory keywords (investment advice, guarantees, performance claims)
+• Regulatory phrase patterns (investment advice, performance claims, promissory language)

 • Sensitive information types (account numbers, NPI)